Answering these seven questions can help you figure out whether it's the right move for you to make now

 There's a lot to consider about homeownership.
 Are you a renter with a desire to purchase your first home?
 An existing homeowner considering buying a vacation home?
 A retiree thinking about relocating and downsizing?
-Whether it’s a starter home, your retirement home or something in between, the decision is a big decision, to be sure.
+Whether it’s a starter home, your retirement home or something in between, the decision is a big decision.
 And to help you think through whether it’s right for you, we turned to Neil Stikeleather, a financial advisor for Merrill Lynch who helps clients become homeowners.
 Here, he shares seven questions that he asks first-time buyers, and offers up some thoughts on the issues you should consider as you answer each one.

 1. Is owning the roof over your head your No. 1 priority?

 "Your answer is going to depend on the other things you've got going on in your life.
 Are you trying to sock away funds for a wedding or graduate school?
 Have you started saving for retirement, or are you planning to begin soon?
 If so, how will a mortgage payment affect your budget?
 Buying a home should mesh with the rest of your priorities.
 Having other financial goals doesn't necessarily prevent you from buying a home, but it could help narrow your price range or lead you to consider postponing the purchase for a few years."

 2. Do you expect any big changes in your life in the next few years?

 "Could your career make it necessary for you to move?
 Are you thinking about starting a family?
 Is it possible that you might need to take care of ailing parents soon?
 If you've got major short-term plans, you might think twice about buying now.
 In most cases, you should stay in a home for at least five years to recoup your upfront costs."

 3. Will you qualify for a mortgage?